Diksha-hatkar123/saucedemo-automation-testing/README.md

 2. Add product to cart and go to cart page

 ## Author
-Your Name - Python Automation Fresher
+Diksha Hatkar - Python Automation Fresher